Trends and climate

 - other benefits involving financial payments, such as membership services and travel.

-There are minimum financial thresholds above which prosecutions can be brought.
-The April 2016 judicial interpretation of the Anti-unfair Competition Law is not comprehensive, but generally increased the minimum thresholds for criminal prosecution regarding graft.
-As regards making a bribe, the threshold is generally Rmb30,000 for individuals and Rmb200,000 for corporates.
+De minimis thresholds There are minimum financial thresholds above which prosecutions can be brought.
+The April 2016 judicial interpretation is not comprehensive, but generally increases the minimum thresholds for criminal prosecution regarding graft.
+As regards bribe giving, the threshold is generally Rmb30,000 for individuals and Rmb200,000 for corporates.
 The April 2016 judicial interpretation does not refer to the Article 391 entity offence.
-However, the Supreme People's Procuratorate previously set the following thresholds allowing for formal prosecution to be commenced in this regard: Rmb100,000 for individuals and Rmb200,000 for corporates.
+However, the Supreme People's Procuratorate previously set the following thresholds allowing for formal prosecution to be commenced: Rmb100,000 for individuals and Rmb200,000 for corporates.

 Bribes can be aggregated to meet these thresholds; if small bribes are provided regularly, the monetary thresholds will likely be met eventually.